Jonas S. Chartock, Chief Executive Officer

 Kelly is charged with developing and refining the content of Leading Educators professional development and coaching sessions.
 She joined Leading Educators from KIPP New Orleans, where she served as the regional Director of Academics.
 Prior to this, she was on the founding team of a 6-12 service-learning charter school in Salem, Massachusetts, taught undergraduate and graduate courses in two Schools of Education, and was Co-Founder and Director of Boston University's America Reads Challenge.
 On the international front, Kelly served as the Training Director of a USAID rural development project and as a teacher-trainer with the Peace Corps in Rabat, Morocco.
 Kelly holds a B.A. in English Literature from Loyola University, New Orleans.
 She also received an Ed.M. in International Education Development and an Ed.D. in Educational Administration, Training and Policy Studies from Boston University.

-Cordelia Tullous, Director of Talent and Human Capital
+Cordelia Tullous, Vice President, Talent and Human Capital

 Steph Bates, Executive Assistant and Special Projects Manager